 Using the finest new—and old—photographs, as well paintings, prints and drawings, Mr. Musson will take his audience on a revelatory visual journey through the world of the great house, including many important National Trust properties: Cragside, Kingston Lacy, Blickling Hall, and Bodiam Castle, as well as privately-held houses such as Blenheim Palace, Burghley House and Warwick Castle.
 He will explore the essential skills necessary to build a country house and the aesthetic prestige embedded in their decoration and furnishing, as well as what their libraries and chapels tell us about changing ideas, and how the country estate was arranged for the pursuit of pleasure.
 He will also look at the state of the country house today and what the future holds for this iconic feature of British culture.

 His lecture coincides with the publication of the book he co-edited with Sir David Cannadine, The Country House: Past, Present, Future: Great Houses of The British Isles, co-sponsored by The Royal Oak Foundation, which includes essays by several leading nationally recognized experts exploring the changing identity of the British country house.

-Thank you to our co-sponsors Rizzoli, Yale Center for British Art, Old Westbury Gardens, The Irish Georgian Society, Inc. and American Friends of Attingham.
+Thank you to our co-sponsors: Rizzoli, American Friends of Attingham, and The Irish Georgian Society, Inc.